 Radical enhancement of both the cost effectiveness and energy efficiency of all stages of the extraction, conversion, distribution and utilization of energy resources;

 Effective decentralization of the energy supply;

-Ecological and accident safety, as well as the reliability of energy supply;
+Ecological and accident safety, as well as reliability of energy supply;

-Development of qualitatively new technologies for the stable evolution of the power industry: ecologically clean coal fired power plants, safe nuclear power plants, efficient processes for the utilization of new sources of power, etc.
+Development of qualitatively new technologies for the stable evolution of the power industry: ecologically clean coal fired power plants, safe NPPs, efficient processes for the utilization of new sources of power, etc.

 Regional energy policy takes into account the existing principal differences in energy supply conditions and in the structures of the fuel resources of various parts of the Russian Federation.
-Regional energy self-governance and self-sufficiency are envisaged as major challenges, i.e. the sustaining of the unified national energy sector through the development of federal energy systems, involving electricity, gas and oil supply networks (Energy Strategy of Russia — http://www.energystrategy.ru/projects/docs/ES-2030_%28Eng%29.pdf).
+Regional energy self-governance and self-sufficiency are envisaged as major challenges (i.e. sustaining a unified national energy sector through the development of federal energy systems, involving electricity, gas and oil supply networks) (Energy Strategy of Russia 2035 — https://minenergo.gov.ru/node/1026).